Professionalism Policy

 Professionalism is fundamental to the practice of pharmacy and is a core competency of the UCSF PharmD curriculum.1 Upon graduation, pharmacy students must demonstrate the personal attributes and actions central to pharmacy practice.2 These guidelines have been developed to define the standards of professionalism critical to the education and development of PharmD graduates who will be leaders and effective team members in health care and lifelong experts in the safe and effective use of medicines.

 Pharmacy students, faculty and staff share collective responsibility for creating and maintaining an educational environment that promotes professionalism.
-Through the guidance of faculty and the example set by practicing pharmacists, pharmacy students develop and exercise the actions, attitudes and behaviors consistent with a professional environment.
-A set of principles that include patient-centered care, respect, integrity, service, responsibility and pursuit of excellence provide a foundation for the development of professionalism in academic, professional and administrative settings.3 These professionalism standards are implemented with a focus on the education and development of the individual pharmacy student.
+Through the guidance of faculty and the example set by practicing pharmacists, pharmacy students develop and exercise the actions, attitudes, and behaviors consistent with a professional environment.

 Principles

-As a pharmacy student in the University of California, San Francisco School of Pharmacy, the student acknowledges the privilege to have been afforded to study pharmacy.
+As a pharmacy student at the University of California, San Francisco School of Pharmacy, the student acknowledges the privilege of studying pharmacy.
 In accepting this privilege, the student recognizes that they are devoting their professional life to the service of humankind, and agree that throughout their education and career, they will uphold the pharmacist code of ethics4 which states:

 A pharmacist respects the covenantal relationship between patient and pharmacist.